jerry1ye10/YoRPG_TeamMonster/YoRPGv3/README.md

 ## Classes

 The superclass is Character.
-The Character extends to two different subclasses.
+The Character extends to two different subclasses: Protagonist and Monster.

 ### Monster